a California Non-Profit 501(c)(3) Corporation – EIN 99-3474773

 Camping

-Not full hook-ups, but electricity is available for RVs — however it’s a limited system so we ask you to minimize your use (microwaves etc may blow the circuits).
+Not full hook-ups, but electricity is available for RVs — however it’s a limited system so we ask you to minimize your use (microwaves etc. may blow the circuits).

 Yes, there’s a central bathhouse with showers available to all campers.